-Instructions for AuthorsSIAM Review (SIREV) consists of five sections: Survey and Review, Expository Research Papers, SIGEST, Education, and Book Reviews.
+Instructions for AuthorsSIAM Review (SIREV) consists of five sections: Survey and Review, Research Spotlights, SIGEST, Education, and Book Reviews.
 Each section has its own editorial board.
 The SIREV editor-in-chief and section editorial boards work together to achieve the desired impact of the entire journal.
 Specific details on submissions and peer review are given below.

 Section 1: Survey and Review